freepai/freepai-dao/README.md

 # freepai-dao
-The DAO of freepai based on starcoin network
+The DAO of freepai based on the starcoin network, which shares revenue by holding token.